lint-staged/lint-staged/README.md

 }
 ```

-Notice that the linging commands now are nested into the `linters` object.
+Notice that the linting commands now are nested into the `linters` object.
 The following options are available for advance configuration:

 ## Options